This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Where to Live

-Dunedin is a large city by geographic area and offers a compelling selection of residential locations from the inner city urban precincts and hillside suburbs through to semi-rural lifestyle settlements and satellite townships along the coast and within the hinterland.
+Dunedin is a large city by geographic area and offers a compelling selection of residential locations from the inner-city urban precincts and hillside suburbs, through to semi-rural lifestyle settlements and satellite townships along the coast and within the hinterland.

 The average commute to the central city is 15 minutes, which leaves plenty of time for other pursuits at the beginning or end of a working day.

 Each suburb has its own unique character and as a beachside city, many neighbourhoods enjoy views of the harbour or Pacific Ocean.
-For those seeking the perfect mix of city and country lifestyle, there are options aplenty in the lush green hills, plains and seaside enclaves that surround central Dunedin.

 To get an idea of the average cost of living in Dunedin, try the cost of living calculator